 Breaking in a new car is a practice that has been recommended by manufacturers for decades.
-It is a combination of driving techniques, precautions, and maintenance tasks, that are ultimately supposed to help extend a car’s lifespan.
-Car manufacturers issue guidelines instructing owners to drive and maintain their new vehicles in a certain way for a given period of time, so that the moving parts of the engine can settle in and start working together properly.
+It’s a combination of driving techniques, precautions, and maintenance tasks, which are ultimately supposed to help extend a car’s lifespan.

 Low Revs, Low Speeds, and Timely Oil Changes

-The most common break-in practices recommended by car makers include gentle driving and avoiding extreme speeds and harsh acceleration.
+The most common break-in practices recommended by car makers include gentle driving, avoiding extreme speeds, and always accelerating gradually.

-Furthermore, you should do the first oil change much sooner than what is instructed in the owner’s manual.
-To be on the safe side, car owners are advised to do their first oil change after 50-100 miles, and then again after the run-in period ends.
+You should do the first oil change much sooner than what is instructed in the owner’s manual.
+They should do it again after the run-in period ends.
 Most experts consider the first 500 miles as a reasonable and sufficient break-in period.

-When it comes to speed, the usual recommendation for the break-in period is to drive at speeds of 30 mph and 50 mph in intervals of about 5 minutes each and not exceed posted speed limits.
+You also shouldn’t exceed the posted speed limits.
 This is why driving in stop-and-go traffic in urban areas is preferable for the first couple hundred miles, where you rarely get to drive with constant and high speeds, unlike driving on the highway.

 Some Cars Come Broken-In

-Although most new cars nowadays don’t require as much caution during the run-in period like they used to in the past, this practice is still widely recommended by auto manufacturers, themselves.
-However, there are some cars that are broken-in by automakers at the factory before they roll them out.
+Although most new cars nowadays don’t require as much caution during the run-in period like they used to in the past, this practice is still widely recommended by auto manufacturers.
+There are some cars that are broken-in by automakers at the factory before they roll them out.
 This refers mainly to high-performance sports cars whose owners would obviously want to step on the gas right from the start, without having to run them in.

 That is the case with the Acura NSX, whose engine, as the manufacturer states, is machine-balanced and broken-in so that it is ready for high-speed driving the minute it is taken off a car dealership’s lot.
 The automaker says that each Acura NSX engine goes through a 150-mile break-in procedure, so customers don’t have to worry about keeping the revs down or being gentle on the accelerator and the brakes.